 Well well well, if it isn’t all of my dreams coming true right before my very eyes.
 My two great loves, beauty and pop music, are intersecting in the most exciting way, almost like I fever dreamed it into existence.
-This Friday, my main pop girl, Ariana Grande, is launching her very own beauty brand, r.e.m. beauty.
+My main pop girl, Ariana Grande, launched her very own beauty brand, r.e.m. beauty.

 What I mean is, in big and small ways, Ariana has made an indelible impact on culture: the oversized sweatshirts, the thigh-high boots, bringing '60s mod looks back into the everyday, and yes, the ponytail.
 Why wouldn’t she start a beauty line?
 Now, let’s get one thing out of the way.
 Before you hit me with the, “ugh, another pop star releasing a makeup line,” my only response is, “okay, and???”
 This is the way things have always been.
 What we’re seeing is just another version of the celebrity fragrance boom of the early 2000s on a larger scale, and it's not stopping anytime soon.

-The first drop, Ultraviolet, launches on Friday, November 12, and it's comprised of Ari’s take on everyday essentials.
+The first drop, Ultraviolet, launched on Friday, November 12, 2021, and it was comprised of Ari’s take on everyday essentials.
 While Chapter One is pretty eye-focused, it also gives you (a ton of) options for your lips and face.
 Below, we got all of the details on r.e.m. beauty straight from Ariana herself.
 Keep reading for a rundown of the products, the inspiration behind them, and more.

 The Eye Products